nscuro/webdriver-manager/README.md

 ## Introduction
-This project aims to simplify the process of constructing a `WebDriver` instance in Selenium test cases by taking care of downloading the required binaries at runtime and unifying the way instanced are created.
+This project aims to simplify the process of constructing a `WebDriver` instance in Selenium test cases by taking care of downloading the required binaries at runtime and unifying the way instances are created.

 ## Supported Browsers
 - [x] Google Chrome ([chromedriver](https://sites.google.com/a/chromium.org/chromedriver/))